EjahDil/qa_technical_challenge/README.md

 # Project Setup
+### Follow the instructions below to run the test properly on your local computer

 - Make sure you have node.js installed on your local computer.
 To check if node.js is installed on your local, move to your CLI and type